detached/docker-registry/README.md

 Place the certificate for the nginx to ./nginx/ssl/docker-registry.crt and ./nginx/ssl/docker-registry.key.
 You can add user accounts with

     htpasswd ./nginx/conf/docker-registry.htpasswd $user

+Replace the %HOST% variable in the nginx.conf to fitt your hostname.

 To start up run